LEADING OFF: Francona, Guardians hit with virus outbreak

 The rolling Yankees have won seven straight series and 15 of their past 17 games.
 They’re off to their best 30-game start since 2003.

+Houston and Minnesota pick up where they left off after their game Wednesday night was suspended.
+A severe thunderstorm halted play in the top of the fourth inning with the Astros leading the Twins 5-1 on Jeremy Peña’s three RBIs and Jose Altuve’s home run.

+The teams will play the remainder of that one before staging the series finale at Target Field about a half-hour after the first game concludes.

-Minnesota right-hander Josh Winder will aim for his third win in three big league starts when he pitches in the matinee series finale at home against Houston.
+Minnesota right-hander Josh Winder (2-0, 1.61 ERA) is set to pitch the regularly scheduled day game and will aim for his third win in three big league starts.

-The 25-year-old rookie has 15 strikeouts, tied for the most in a player’s first two starts in Twins/Senators franchise history.
+The 25-year-old rookie has 15 strikeouts, tied for most in a pitcher's first two starts in Twins/Senators franchise history.
 In 12 innings over his first two turns, Winder allowed no earned runs and just five hits with one walk.

 Winder, a seventh-round draft pick in 2018, began the season in the bullpen and threw three times in relief while the Twins started with a six-man rotation.
-Injuries to Sonny Gray, Bailey Ober and now Chris Paddack have thrust Winder into a starting role, and he has so far pitched as though he’s not going to relinquish it.
+Injuries to Sonny Gray, Bailey Ober and now Chris Paddack have thrust Winder into a starting role, and he's pitched as though he’s not going to relinquish it.

 WHEN AN OUT’S NOT AN OUT